 This may blow your mind a little bit, but think it through.
 In a fire loss, not talking about a total loss, most of the damage is from the water to put the fire out.
 The amount of water used to prevent the fire from spreading, and to extinguish the flame can do more damage than the fire itself.
 If a fire is on a second floor, the weight of the water can collapse the floor leading to more damage to the area beneath.

 The firefighters have left the scene, and now it’s just you and your adjuster standing in your yard talking about what will happen next.

 You will get a restoration team to the house to start the repair.
 These teams have several working parts.
 There are teams to deal with water damage, teams to deal with structural damage, and teams to take care of your contents (both what you keep and damaged items).
 There are a lot of working parts to gets things back to normal for you.

-Water teams and structural teams will do their thing, being the homeowner you will have contact with them, but you will probably have the most contact with the contents team.
+Water teams and structural teams will do their thing, being the homeowner, you will have contact with them, but you will probably have the most contact with the contents team.
 They sort your stuff into “Non-Salvageable” and “Salvageable.”
 The salvageable items get taken to their warehouse to get cleaned.
 Yes, clothes can get washed after a fire and returned to your house.
 Appliances, beds, furniture, toys, and much more can get cleaned if they weren’t directly affected by the fire.
-Insurance won’t replace everything if it can get cleaned.
-This is a common misunderstanding.
+Insurance won’t replace everything if it can get washed and is a common misunderstanding.
 Damaged items get replaced.
 Work with your contents team and listen to their advice about which category things fall.
 They are on your side and what the best for you too.